 Self-guided courses are online courses in which the pace of learning is set by the learner and all learning materials are available from the start on an on-demand basis rather than accessible in stages.
 Self-guided courses are not bound to a fixed schedule and can be completed at any time.
 The content of self-guided courses is sourced from past Master courses, hence benefit from the same expertise and knowledge, however they do not include the live support of faculty, nor interaction with other participants.

 Three self-guided courses are currently available for staff of UICC members registered on the eLearning platform.
+To access the courses you need to sign-up for or sign-in to your UICC eLEarning account.
 As the platform has a maximum capacity of active users, registration and access is on a first-come-first-served basis.
 Explore the self-guided courses below.

 The courses have been accredited by the Accreditation Council of Oncology in Europe (ACOE) providing Continuing Medical Education (CME) credits to participants completing them